Gestures of Light, Traces of Self

 Play with us

-[Lightpaint] is part of the larger vision of [Temple Playgrounds] (see more info here), a living playground of immersive experiences designed to spark connection and personal transformation—through play, art, and adaptive technology.
+[Lightpaint] is part of the larger vision of [Temple Playgrounds], a living playground of immersive experiences designed to spark connection and personal transformation—through play, art, and adaptive technology.